Solutions-Nitriques/oembed_field/README.md

 ### SPECS ###

-- Adds a field that will contain the link to the page that has the embeded media
+- Adds a field that will contain the link to the page that has the embeded media.
+- Currently supported: Vimeo, Youtube, Flickr

 ### REQUIREMENTS ###